Brian Sicknick's brother blasts President Trump's Jan. 6 pardons

 The D.C. medical examiner's office said Brian Sicknick died of natural causes after suffering from two strokes caused by a clot in an artery, noting "all that transpired played a role in his condition," a reference to his defense of the Capitol on Jan.
 6.

-After his death, Sicknick's remains lay in honor at the U.S. Capitol.
+Sicknick's remains lie in honor at the U.S. Capitol, a rare distinction for those who are not Congressional members or in the military.